mindfreakthemon-archive/jquery-ajax-hijacking/README.md

 # jQuery Ajax Hijacking (subject to change)
 jQuery plugin(?) for enabling reload-less navigating through website.
-It works by binding to all the links and forms for a click and submit event respectively.
+It works by binding to all the links and forms for a click and submit events respectively.

 # How to use it:
-Add `<script src="path/to/jquery.ajax-hijacking.js"></script>`, add `ajax-hijacking-wrapper` id to one of yours wrapper elements and you should be fine...
+Add `<script src="path/to/jquery.ajax-hijacking.js"></script>` to your `<head>`, add `ajax-hijacking-wrapper` id attribute to your wrapper element and you should be fine...

 ### Except you're not